hhandika/segul/README.md

 Other available parameters are multiple minimal taxon completeness `--npercent`, alignment length `--len`, numbers of minimal parsimony informative sites `--pinf`, and percent of minimal parsimony informative sites `--percent-inf`.

 By default, the app will copy files that are match with the parameter to a new folder.
 If you would like to concat the results instead, you can specify it by passing `--concat` flags.
-All the options available for the concat function above also available for concatenating filtered alignments.
+All the options available for the concat function [above](#concatenating-alignments) also available for concatenating filtered alignments.

+Learn more about filtering alignments [here](https://github.com/hhandika/segul/wiki/5.-Usages#filtering-alignments).

 #### Extracting sequences in alignments

 You can also extract sequences from a collection of alignments.
-It can be done by supplying a list of IDs directly on the command line or in text file.
-The app finds for the exact match.
-You can also use regular expression to search for matching IDs.
+It can be done by supplying a list of IDs directly using the command line or in a text file. `segul` will look for the exact match of the IDs and is case sensitive.
+You can also use regular expression for more flexiple option.

 To extract sequences by inputing the IDs in the command line: